tronsha/wp-lightbox-plugin/wordpress/trunk/readme.txt

 = Documentation =

+Select "Link to: Media File" when creating a gallery.

+If the plugin is active, the images are now open in the lightbox.

-The Plugin requires PHP 5.3.2 or newer.
+The plugin requires PHP 5.3.2 or newer.

 This plugin uses [Lightbox2](https://github.com/lokesh/lightbox2) from Lokesh Dhakar